mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 ## Did Yeshua Pre-Exist?

 {% include verse.html
 text="And at that hour that Son of Man was named In the presence of the Lord of Spirits, And his name before the Head of Days.
 Yea, before the sun and the signs were created, Before the stars of the heaven were made, His name was named before the Lord of Spirits. [...]
-And for this reason hath he been chosen and hidden before Him, Before the creation of the world and for evermore." verse="Enoch 48:2,3,6" url="https://parallel.thebookofenoch.info/#48"
+And for this reason hath he been chosen and hidden before Him, **Before the creation of the world and for evermore**." verse="Enoch 48:2,3,6" url="https://parallel.thebookofenoch.info/#48"
 %}